 The award will be presented at the 2015 International Petrochemical Conference hosted by the American Fuel and Petrochemical Manufacturers (AFPM).

 About James L. Gallogly

 Gallogly recently served as vice chairman of the board of the American Chemistry Council.
 He is also a member of the board of DuPont, the University of Oklahoma College of Engineering Board of Visitors, the University of Colorado Engineering Advisory Council, and the University Cancer Foundation Board of Visitors at the University of Texas M. D. Anderson Cancer Center.

-Gallogly received a BA degree from the University of Colorado in 1974 and a law degree from the University of Oklahoma in 1977.
+Gallogly received a BA degree from the University of Colorado at Colorado Springs in 1974 and a law degree from the University of Oklahoma in 1977.
 He completed the Advanced Executive Program at the J. L. Kellogg Graduate School of Management at Northwestern University in 1998.

 About the Petrochemical Heritage Award